mystickev/mystickev.github.io/_posts/2023-02-08-Volatility2_Profile_Identification_and_Creation.md

-# Volatility Profiles: Scanning and Creating
+# Volatility Profiles: Scanning for Windows Profiles and Creating Linux Profiles

 Volatility is a handy and straightforward tool for memory forensics.
 That is the reason why it is most preferred by forensic analysts.
 In this blog, I will discuss how to detect the profile to use, given a memory image, and also how to create profiles for operating systems that do not have, one yet.